YashvanthSankar/maze-solver-and-path-analyzer/README.md

 ---

-## 📝 License
+## License

 This project is for educational purposes.
 Feel free to use, modify, and learn from it.

 ---

-## 🎉 Conclusion
+## Conclusion

 This project successfully demonstrates:
-- ✅ Strong OOP principles (Encapsulation, Abstraction, Operator Overloading)
+- Strong OOP principles (Encapsulation, Abstraction, Operator Overloading)
-- ✅ Advanced algorithms (Recursive Backtracking, BFS, Dijkstra)
+- Advanced algorithms (Recursive Backtracking, BFS, Dijkstra)
-- ✅ Professional user experience (Colors, animations, fluid navigation)
+- Professional user experience (Colors, animations, fluid navigation)
-- ✅ Production-quality code (Clean, documented, memory-safe)
+- Production-quality code (Clean, documented, memory-safe)
-- ✅ Educational value (Perfect for learning and portfolios)
+- Educational value (Perfect for learning and portfolios)

-**Perfect for demonstrating OOP mastery in C++!**

 ---

 **Built with ❤️ using pure OOP concepts in C++11**
-*No inheritance • No polymorphism • No templates • No exceptions*